nus-cs2103-AY2425S1/ip/README.md

 to be precise and exact.
 For example, if `basketball games` and `buy noodles again` are task descriptions, then the search keyword `"ga"` will return both of them.
 2. The date formats that can be parsed are also limited.
-In general, the format should be "dd/mm/yyyy xxxx" where "xxxx" is the time in 24 hour format.
+In general, the format should be "dd/mm/yyyy xxxx" where "xxxx" is the time in 24-hour format.